 - Marketing and R&ES include service stations, sales of gasoline and diesel, fuels for business customers, power, hydrogen, biofuels, charging for electric vehicles, carbon credits, and development of commercial CCS.
 They focus on working with our customers to help accelerate the transition to net zero and are the foundation for the future businesses in Shell.

-See “Strategy and outlook” for more information.
+See “Outlook” for more information.

 Our research and development (R&D) activities are also key to achieving our net-zero emissions target.
 They are an important way to address the technology risk as mentioned in the "Transition risk and opportunities" section.

 In 2022, our R&D expenditure on projects that contributed to decarbonisation was around $440 million, representing about 41% of our total R&D spend, compared with around 40% in 2021.
 This includes expenditure on reducing greenhouse gas emissions:

 - for our customers through renewable power generation, storage, e-mobility and other electrification solutions;

 - from our own operations, for example, by improving energy efficiency and electrification;

 - from the fuels and other products we sell to our customers – for example, biofuels, synthetic fuels and products made from low-carbon electricity, and hydrogen produced using renewable sources;

 - by carbon capture, utilisation and storage applied to hydrogen production from natural gas and other carbon emissions; and

 - by researching nature-based solutions to offset emissions.